johnhungerford/laminar-react/LAMINAR-REACT.md

 ## Application architecture

-Now that we have all of the components we need to render state in a quasi-functional manner while avoiding unnecessary re-rendering, let's sketch what a complete React-like application would look like in Laminar.
+Now that we have all of the tools we need to render state in a quasi-functional manner while avoiding unnecessary re-rendering, let's sketch what a complete React-like application would look like in Laminar.

 ### State and events

 While React supports a number of different state management paradigms, Laminar is particular well-suited for *event-driven architecture*.
 This is because the reactive architecture is designed primarily for data rather than callbacks.
 Thus, instead of binding `onClick` to an observer that updates state via callback, it is cleaner to map the `onClick` DOM event to a custom event and bind the updated listener to an observer that processes these custom events.

-The result is to construct your top-level application state in a manner similar to redux: define a "store" (in our case we'll just make this a `Var`) and a "reducer" (a function that updates state based on events) and then wire them together:
+My preference is therefore to construct my top-level applicatison state in a manner similar to redux: define a "store" (in our case we'll just make this a `Var`) and a "reducer" (a function that updates state based an event) and then wire them together:

 ```scala
 enum WindowState: